Leon3005/react-weather-dashboard/README.md

 ## Description

+The Weather Dashboard allows users to search for a city and view the current weather along with a five day forecast.

 For this project I used React, Bootstrap, and the OpenWeatherMap third-party API.

 I used axios to connect to OpenWeatherMap's API based on the user's searched city and from here I was able to retrieve the weather icon, temperature, humidity, and wind speeds.
 I also sent a request to another endpoint that they have to retrieve the forecast for the next 5 days.
 The searched city is then stored to local storage using state for future use.